White & Case

 |People in Who’s Who Legal||24|

-In the 1970s, things kicked off after Charles Brower – today a renowned arbitrator – founded an office in Washington, DC, leading to early ICSID work.
-The firm has now worked on more than 100 such cases.
-Indeed, the practice has proved a particular pioneer in investor-state work.
-Its credits include the first ICSID case against a Latin American state (Santa Elena v Costa Rica), defending the first Energy Charter Treaty case (AES v Hungary) and the first ECT case to reach a merits award (Plama v Bulgaria), and bringing one of the earliest NAFTA cases (Mondev v United States).
+Things really kicked off in the 1970s after Charles Brower – today a renowned arbitrator – founded an office in Washington, DC, leading to early ICSID work.
+The firm has now worked on more than 100 such cases and has proved a particular pioneer in investor-state work.
+Its credits include the first ICSID case against a Latin American state, defending the first Energy Charter Treaty case, and bringing one of the earliest NAFTA cases.

-The practice now has 200 lawyers working around the globe, including in many spots where you won’t find rivals.
+The practice now has 200 lawyers working around the globe, including in many spots where you will not find rivals.

-The Paris office now spends a lot of time on energy work thanks to Michael Polkinghorne, and London (aided by other offices) built a name in Russia-related work thanks to David Goldberg.
-The London office also has an investment treaty practice thanks to Goldberg and former US State Department lawyer Andrea Menaker, who relocated there from DC.
+The Paris office also now spends a lot of time on energy work thanks to Michael Polkinghorne.
+The London office built a name in Russia-related work thanks to David Goldberg.
+There is also an investment treaty practice in London thanks to Goldberg and former US State Department lawyer Andrea Menaker, who relocated there from Washington, DC.

-Of the firm’s 45 offices, 22 are home to international arbitration names.
-As well as the usual centres – London, Paris, New York, Stockholm, Geneva, Hong Kong, Singapore and Washington, DC – the list includes Mexico City, Miami, Frankfurt, Istanbul, Warsaw, Prague, Doha, Dubai, Muscat, Riyadh, Seoul, Tashkent and Sydney.
+Of the firm’s 46 offices, 19 are home to international arbitration names.
+As well as the usual centres – London, Paris, New York, Stockholm, Geneva, Hong Kong, Singapore and Washington, DC – the list includes Mexico City, Miami, Frankfurt, Warsaw, Doha, Dubai, Muscat and Sydney.

-The firm announced the closure of its Moscow office in March 2022.
+The firm announced the closure of its Moscow office in March 2022 following Russia’s full-scale invasion of Ukraine.

 Who uses it?

 Government clients include Bulgaria, Georgia, Macedonia, Peru, the Philippines, Saudi Arabia, South Korea, Nigeria and Uzbekistan.
-It’s also advised the State of New York in an arbitration with the Seneca Nation of Indians.
+It has also advised the State of New York in an arbitration with the Seneca Nation of Indians.

-Until recently, Russia and Belarus were also regular clients.
-The firm announced in March 2022 that it is “ceasing all representations of Russian and Belarusian state and state-owned entities in accordance with our professional responsibilities” and would not accept new mandates from such entities.
+Until recently, Russia and Belarus were also regular clients, but the firm has said it is winding down work for those states and associated state entities in accordance with its professional responsibilities and will not take new instructions from them.

 The practice is popular in the field of construction.
-Finnish utility TVO used it for a multibillion-dollar dispute over a nuclear power plant, and it’s advising a consortium including Spain’s Sacyr and Italy’s Webuild on disputes arising from a multibillion-dollar contract to build a third set of locks on the Panama Canal.
+It is advising a consortium including Spain’s Sacyr and Italy’s Webuild on disputes arising from a multibillion-dollar contract to build a third set of locks on the Panama Canal.

 As some of its “greatest hits”, mentioned above, would indicate, White & Case has a reputation around the market as a fearsome and creative opponent.
 Looking at the recent past, other big White & Case wins include:

-- securing the dismissal of a US$14.5 billion treaty claim brought against Russia by fugitive banker Sergei Pugachev;
+- defeating a US$14.5 billion treaty claim brought against Russia by fugitive banker Sergei Pugachev;

 - a US$740 million ICSID win for Canadian mining company Gold Reserve against Venezuela;